isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-termites/index.md

 soil treatment
 and
 chemical termite killers
 with active ingredients such as fipronil and imidacloprid.
-Further, you may also directly treat the wood and furniture to get rid of termites�( check termite images
+Further, you may also directly treat the wood and furniture to get rid of termites( check termite images
 ).
 While at it, you may also position baits in the house and lawn.
 Such chemicals will release IGRs.
 After contacting the termites, the termites will go back to their colony and kill them through poisoning.

-Additional methods you can use include fumigation, using dust agents, employing foam agents, and further avoiding disturbing the termite hills - for both termite prevention and extermination.�Read Also:
+Additional methods you can use include fumigation, using dust agents, employing foam agents, and further avoiding disturbing the termite hills - for both termite prevention and extermination.Read Also:
 Flying Ants vs. Termites
 .
 ## Details: How to Get Rid of Termites - Pest Control Tips